 Don’t over do it on the clean-up!
 Leaf litter, long grass and brush piles are vital for the insects they harbor, which are so critical for birds survival.
 Insects are rich in protein and a necessary food for birds, especially as they are raising their young.
 Encouraging insects in the landscape with dead plant material is an important part of creating better bird habitat.

 7 – Leave Plants Standing.

 Always let your native plants stand through the winter.
-Birds will eat the seeds of perennials.
+Both migrants and winter birds rely on the seeds of native perennials.
 If a tree dies on your property, leave the trunk standing for cavity nesting birds.
-Depending on the location, the branches may need to be removed for safety concerns, but leave the trunk whenever possible.
+Branches may need to be removed for safety, but leave the trunk whenever possible.
 The tall dead tree trunk, known as a ‘snag’ provides the opportunity for nesting cavities, as well as insects.

 8 – Water.

 Birds need water for bathing and drinking.
 Even puddles where rainwater accumulates can attract birds.
-If you have clay soil, even a shallow hole that fills with rainwater will be useful.
+If you have clay soil, even a shallow hole that fills with rainwater can help.
 Whether a birdbath, a water feature or ground level puddles, the addition of water in any form will benefit life in the garden.
 Include water, anyway you can!

 9 – Bird-Friendly Garden Care.